What Does it Take to Be a Chemical Equipment Operator or Tender?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 74,100 jobs for Chemical Equipment Operator or Tender in 2016.
+There were about 74,100 jobs for Chemical Equipment Operator or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Chemical Equipment Operator or Tender.
-Due to new job openings and attrition, there will be an average of 7,300 job openings in this field each year.
+There will be an estimated 7,300 positions for Chemical Equipment Operator or Tender per year.

 The states with the most job growth for Chemical Equipment Operator or Tender are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Delaware, Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.